 Au Poil Brush Roll, limited edition (CAN $220.00) | Housed in the same khaki green outer packaging as the rest of the collection, the set comes with its own delicate faux-leather brush roll and 5 makeup brushes: 2 for the face & 3 for eyes.
 The roll has several unique features, from the name of the collection stamped on the outside, to magnets on the corners (under the lining) so that the entire kit stays snugly shut, as well as two ties for added security as well as the overall look.

-The brushes are all natural bristle with the exception of the concealer brush that is synthetic, and all have gold-toned ferules as opposed to the brand’s usual silver.
+The brushes are all made with synthetic bristles∗, and all have gold-toned ferules as opposed to the brand’s usual silver.
 Each handle is unique as well, making them easy to tell apart at a glance and while they don’t add anything to the performance of each brush, it’s the aesthetics that gets me — I am obsessed with details like that.
 Size-wise, the handles are all regular size (not travel versions) and beautifully weighted to fit comfortably in the hand for application.
 Apart from their designation, I find that each brush can also perform both double — and sometimes even triple — duty as well, making them a worthwhile investment.
 The best part, however, is in the feel of the actual bristles themselves: soft, but firm enough to pick up product with east and displaying an excellent flexibility which helps them to move along the skin like silk.

 - Face Brush – can be used for contouring, blush, bronzer (not a broad sweep, however)